scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ### Join a transaction (for participants)

-For participants, you can join a transaction by specifying the transaction ID associated with the transaction that the coordinator has started or begun as follows:
+For participants, you can join a transaction by specifying the transaction ID associated with the transaction that Coordinator has started or begun as follows:

 ```java
 TwoPhaseCommitTransaction tx = transactionManager.join("<TRANSACTION_ID>")